MLB – WHY PETE ROSE SHOULD NEVER BE REINSTATED

 Why are they letting their judgment on Pete Rose be clouded by his playing career statistics?
 Or, letting sentimental memories enter the decision?
 How did Rose become a victim of baseball in all of this?
 Isn’t it the other way around?

-He broke one of only 7 deadly sins under the MLB Misconduct Rules that no player should ever commit.
+The fact is that Rose put his own personal and financial interests above the interests of the sport.
+He broke 1 of only 7 deadly sins under the MLB Misconduct Rules that no player should ever commit.

 And, on and off the field, Rose has proven that he thinks he can bend any rule and have it forgiven.
+In my opinion, he should not be reinstated.

 Let’s take a look at the facts: